fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 ## <strong>FontForge's Metrics menu</strong>

-'Window Type' — FontForge's Metrics window can be set to behave in two different ways to enable kerning adjustment:
+'Window Type' &mdash; FontForge's Metrics window can be set to behave in two different ways to enable kerning adjustment:

-- 'Kerning Only' — In this mode the metrics view may only be used to adjust kerning.
+- 'Kerning Only' &mdash; In this mode the metrics view may only be used to adjust kerning.
-- 'Both' — In this mode metrics view will adjust either the advance width or kerning values.
+- 'Both' &mdash; In this mode metrics view will adjust either the advance width or kerning values.

-'Kern By Classes' — This command provides the user with a dialog to manipulate kerning classes.
+'Kern By Classes' &mdash; This command provides the user with a dialog to manipulate kerning classes.

-'Kern Pair Closeup' — This command provides the user with a dialog from which you can adjust already existing kerned pairs or create new pairs (see below).
+'Kern Pair Closeup' &mdash; This command provides the user with a dialog from which you can adjust already existing kerned pairs or create new pairs (see below).

 <img src="images/kerncloseup.png" alt="" height="686" width="632">